Welsh Revenue Authority: Selection of head office

 Phase three of the process appraised the short-listed locations based on three agreed critical of the ability to attract and retain a skilled workforce, the proximity to stakeholders and the proximity to customers.
 From this process three Welsh Government offices were available which could have potentially met the criteria, Cathays Park, Rhydycar Business Park and the QED Centre.
 The Rhydycar Business Park site was assessed as being higher risk in its ability to attract key skills and being its location in relation to its customer base.
 The QED Centre near Pontypridd was ultimately chosen as the site of the authority.

+After a flood at the QED Centre in early 2020, alongside the COVID-19 pandemic, they have moved to a 2 office model of working.
+With the offices being in Rhydycar Business Park (Merthyr Tyfdil) and Cathays Park 2 (Cardiff).